SeyfullahSemen/Financialness/README.md

 # Financialness

-I made this application for my minor which a follow at the Hogeschool van Amsterdam.
-The purpose was to have your own application idea and make this.
+I made this application for my minor which I follow at the applied science university of Amsterdam.
+The purpose was to have your own application idea and make this idea.

 I came up with a simple wallet app.